Find out what’s in season now and why we should be eating seasonally.

-Out of season foods
+Out of season produce

 I have also mentioned below fruit and vegetables that are available all year round, as they are cultivated in greenhouses or polytunnels according to demand.

-In order to fill shelves with all the year round produce, various methods of ripening and post harvest techniques are required for these foods, using heat, chemicals and gases.
+In order to fill shelves with all year round produce, various methods of ripening and post harvest techniques are required for these foods, using heat, chemicals and gases.

 These out of season foods may not be as nutritious as those grown in season.
 For example, when grown in season broccoli has a higher level of vitamin C than when grown at other times of the year, and tomatoes have twice as much vitamin C when grown in sunlight compared with those grown indoors.

 I want to also mention frozen foods, as it is in fact possible to use them to eat seasonally.

 Frozen fruit and vegetables are allowed to ripen before they are frozen thereby retaining many of their nutrients.